MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scRNA_en.md

   Species information: Displays the species origin or reference genome information of the sample, derived from information provided during database construction.

 - **Mean reads per cell**
   Average reads count: The average number of sequencing reads per cell, used to assess single-cell sequencing depth.
 Calculated as the total number of reads associated with valid cell barcodes divided by the number of detected cells.
-This metric does not depend on read alignment results.
-A minimum of 20,000 reads/cell is recommended.
+This metric does not depend on read alignment results. ≥15,000 reads/cell is recommended.
 The required sequencing depth per cell depends on cell type (high RNA or low RNA) and the desired analysis objectives.

 - **Median/Mean UMI per cell**
   Median/Mean UMI per cell: The median/average number of unique molecular identifiers (UMI) detected in each cell, used to assess gene expression levels in single-cell sequencing.
 Depends on cell type and sequencing depth.
 Lower than expected values may be due to shallow sequencing depth or sample/library quality issues.